Chordin-like 1: Clinical significance

 Mutations in this gene may cause a variety of effects on the aforementioned processes.
 One potential outcome of a CHRDL1 mutation is non-syndromic X-linked megalocornea (XMC) that results from either a missense, nonsense, or frameshift mutation of the gene.
 XMC is an enlargement of the anterior segments of the eye that may lead to other issues such as cataracts and glaucoma.
 Another potential outcome is carcinogenic formation.
 Since CHRDL1 is a tumor and metastasis suppressor, a mutation in this gene may lead to tumor cell formation.
 The most major effect a mutation could have is on synaptic stabilization.
 Since the gene limits synaptic plasticity, a mutation may cause issues in proper synapse maturation, leading to a variety of neurological disorders.
-There is currently a knockout model for this gene that shows disruption may cause altered synaptic events and reduced synaptic GluA2 AMPARs leading to reduced plasticity.
+There is currently a knockout model for this gene that shows disruption may cause altered synaptic events and reduced synaptic GluA2 AMPARs leading to increased plasticity.